AlmaAlkhader/WRO2026-FE-Sunbird-Nomads/README.md

 # Hardware Design
 ## Chassis

-Our robot is based on the **4WD Arduino RC Car Chassis**, which provided a solid mechanical foundation.
+Our robot is based on the **4WD Arduino RC Car Chassis**, which provided a solid mechanical foundation, offering rear wheel drive.
 However, the original design offered very little space for the electronics required for the competition.

 To overcome this limitation, we designed a completely new **top mounting plate** and added an **additional layer** to accommodate all of the robot's electronic components while maintaining a compact and organized layout.